krishaamer/green-filter-research/research/literature/design.md

 ***Design Implications:***

--   Rebuilt the app as a personalized, narrative lifestyle feed
+-   Rebuilt the app as a personalized, narrative lifestyle feed.

 #### Biodesign {#biodesign}

 -   Neri Oxman, biomaterials MIT media lab, 15. sept.
 2020

--   Neri Oxman’s expressions: “ecology-indifferent” “naturing”“mother
-    naturing” “design is a practice of letting go of all that is unnecessary” “nature should be our single client”
+-   Neri Oxman’s expressions: “ecology-indifferent”, “naturing”, “mother naturing”, “design is a practice of letting go of all that is unnecessary”, “nature should be our single client”.

 -   Use imagination